DixonRes/DixonRes-Windows/README.md

 - `dixon.dll` - Math computation library
 - `dixon.exe` - Command-line version (optional)
 - FLINT/GMP/MPFR DLLs in the same directory or in `dll/` subdirectory
-- You may still need libopenblas.dll, which is not included here.
+- You may still need libopenblas.dll, which is not included here

 ## Building from Source